-An Aeropress is a low-cost tool to make coffee and espresso drinks, but using it for the first time is far from intuitive!
+An Aeropress is an inexpensive way to make coffee and espresso drinks, but using it for the first time is perplexing!
 When I’m in need of caffeine, reading tiny instructions or looking up a complex how-to video online is the last thing I want to do.

-That’s why I (in a post-coffee state!) doodled these quick visual instructions for using an Aeropress.
-Specifically designed for guest suites, Airbnb’s, and vacation rentals, these Printable PDF Aeropress Instructions are stylish enough to display, while the clear and functional visuals make the Aeropress instructions easy to understand even for non-native English speakers.
+That’s why I illustrated this visual reference sheet of Aeropress instructions.
+Specifically designed for guest suites, Airbnb’s, and vacation rentals, these Printable PDF Aeropress Instructions are stylish enough to display.
+Clear visuals make the instructions easy to understand even for non-English speakers.

 My Printable PDF Aeropress instructions are free for a limited time!

-In this article, I share my doodled illustrated instructions for making coffee using an Aeropress.
-This PDF art can be downloaded and used in your Airbnb, vacation rental, or guest suite to help guests and visitors understand how to make a great cup of coffee first thing in the morning using an Aeropress.
+In this article, I share my illustrated instructions for making coffee using an Aeropress.
+This PDF art can be downloaded and used in your Airbnb, vacation rental, or guest suite to help guests and visitors understand how to make a great cup of coffee using an Aeropress.

-Using an Aeropress requires a few more steps than making a traditional cup of coffee, but the quality of coffee produced by this device is in many ways superior to other types of coffee, in fact, there are cafés in Seattle with espresso machines worth thousands of dollars, that still offer a hand-brewed cup of Aeropress coffee!
-It’s that good when executed well.
+Using an Aeropress requires a few more steps than making a traditional cup of coffee, but the quality of coffee produced by this device is in many ways superior to other types of coffee.
+In fact, there are cafés in Seattle with espresso machines worth thousands of dollars which still offer a hand-brewed cup of Aeropress coffee!
+It’s that good when made well.
 The shot of espresso produced by an Aeropress can be used to make Americanos or lattes.

 Download this Free Printable PDF: Illustrated Aeropress Instructions

-Illustrated Steps to Make Coffee Using an Areopress
+Illustrated Steps to Make Coffee Using an Aeropress

 To start, you’ll need an Aeropress.
 If you don’t already have the device on hand, Amazon typically delivers this version via same or next-day delivery.